PROFILE

 headquarters in Abidjan.

-is responsible for territorial security,
+police force which is responsible for

-especially in rural areas.
-In times of national
+territorial security, especially in rural areas.

-crisis the gendarmerie could be used to
+could be used to reinforce the army.
+The

-by a brigadier-general.
+gendarmerie is commanded by a brigadier-general.

 Cote d'Ivoire has a brown-water navy whose